aws-solutions-library-samples/guidance-for-data-fabric-on-aws/README.md

 5. `cd infrastructure/hub`
 6. [Export credentials for the hub account and the AWS region to the environment](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-envvars.html)
 7. Deploy `npm run cdk -- deploy --require-approval never --concurrency=10 -c identityStoreId=<IAM_IDENTITY_CENTER_IDENTITY_STORE_ID> -c identityStoreRoleArn=<IAM_IDENTITY_CENTER_ROLE_ARN> -c identityStoreRegion=<IDENTITY_STORE_REGION> -c ssoRegion=<SSO_REGION> -c orgId=<AWS_ORGANIZATIONS_ORG_ID> -c orgRootId=<AWS_ORGANIZATIONS_ROOT_ID> -c orgOuId=<AWS_ORGANIZATIONS_OU_ID> -c ssoInstanceArn=<AWS_IDENTITY_CENTER_INSTANCE_ARN> -c adminEmail=<ADMIN_EMAIL> -c --all`
-8. **Configure IAM Identity Center**: Follow the provided steps to configure IAM Identity Center and set up a SAML 2.0 application.
+#### Step 2: **Configure IAM Identity Center**
-    1. Note: this step only needs to be performed once for the initial deployment
+**_Note:_** this step only needs to be performed once for the initial deployment
-    2. Open the IAM Identity Center console and then, from the navigation pane, choose Applications.
+1. Open the IAM Identity Center console and then, from the navigation pane, choose Applications.
-    3. Choose Add application, I have an application I want to set up, and Add custom SAML 2.0 application, and then choose Next.
+    2. Choose Add application, I have an application I want to set up, and Add custom SAML 2.0 application, and then choose Next.
-    4. On the Configure application page, enter a Display name and a Description.
+    3. On the Configure application page, enter a Display name and a Description.
-    5. Copy the URL of the IAM Identity Center SAML metadata file.
+    4. Copy the URL of the IAM Identity Center SAML metadata file.
 You use these resources in later steps to create an IdP in a user pool.
-    6. Under Application metadata, choose Manually type your metadata values.
+    5. Under Application metadata, choose Manually type your metadata values.
 Then provide the following values.
-    7. Important: Make sure to replace the domain, region, and userPoolId values with information you gather after the CDK deployment.
+    6. Important: Make sure to replace the domain, region, and userPoolId values with information you gather after the CDK deployment.
          - Application Assertion Consumer Service (ACS) URL: `<userPoolDomain>/saml2/idpresponse`
          - Application SAML audience: `urn:amazon:cognito:sp:<userPoolId>`
-    8. Choose Submit.
+    7. Choose Submit.
 Then, go to the Details page for the application that you added.
-    9. Select the **Actions** dropdown list and choose **Edit attribute mappings**.
+    8. Select the **Actions** dropdown list and choose **Edit attribute mappings**.
 Then, provide the following attributes.
          - User attribute in the application: `Subject`
             - Note: Subject is prefilled.
             - Maps to this string value or user attribute in IAM Identity Center: `${user:subject}`